Ivan Filatov

 Ivan Filatov (born 11 March 1988) is a Kyrgyz professional footballer who plays as a forward.
+He last played for Alga Bishkek.

 Club career

 Kyrgyzstan

 Born and raised in Bishkek, Kyrgyzstan, Filatov began his professional footballing career in 2007 with Kyrgyzstan Second League side, FC Nashe Pivo.
 In his two-year spell with the Kant-based side, he finished with 40 goals in 58 appearances.

 Impressed with his display in the lower division, Kyrgyzstani giants, FC Abdysh-Ata Kant confirmed him as their main forward for the next two seasons.
 He scored 26 goals in 40 appearances in his two-year spell for the Kyrgyzstan League side.

 Later in 2011, Filatov moved to Bishkek where he signed a two-year contract with another Kyrgyzstan League side, FC Alga Bishkek.
 He scored 27 goals in 40 appearances for the Bishkek-based side.

 In 2013, he moved back to Kant where he signed a short-term contract with his former side, Abdysh-Ata Kant.
 He scored 7 goals in 12 appearances in the 2013 Kyrgyzstan League.

 Later in the season, he signed a two-year contract with his former side, Alga Bishkek.
 He scored 22 goals in 30 appearances in his two-year stint at the club.